Mattiny/yamms/README.md

 - Click at the new MultiMesh: The MultiMesh parameters open and are editable
 - set "Transform Format" to "3D"
 - Drag & Drop a mesh from your file system into the inspector property "Mesh"
-- If necessary: Drag & Drop a meterial for this mesh to inspector property "Geometry / Material override"
+- If necessary: Drag & Drop a material for this mesh to inspector property "Geometry / Material override"
 ![Set up MultScatterItem](https://user-images.githubusercontent.com/127634166/224749498-f22a347a-2520-4899-a6f1-3f294d2dec3c.png)